-Core Plan members should call the ESC (Enrollment Services Center) with questions about enrollment criteria, HMO enrollment, and covered services.
-The ForwardHealth Core Plan cards include the Enrollment Services Center telephone number, (800) 291-2002, on the back.
+Core Plan members should call Member Services with questions about enrollment criteria, HMO (health maintenance organization) enrollment, and covered services.

 Providers should always check enrollment for a member who presents a ForwardHealth card to verify if the member is enrolled in the Core Plan or in one of the other ForwardHealth programs.
 Members who present a ForwardHealth card or a ForwardHealth Core Plan card may have been enrolled in a different plan since the card was issued.
 Providers should be careful to verify the plan in which the member is enrolled and know which services are covered under that plan.